Parker Bridwell: Los Angeles Angels

 The Orioles traded Bridwell to the Los Angeles Angels for cash considerations on April 17, 2017.
 He earned a spot in the Angels' starting rotation.
 Bridwell got his first extended look in the majors, pitching in 21 games, 20 starts, 73 strikeouts in 121 innings.
 He finished with a 10–3 record with a 3.64 ERA.
-His nine straight road wins to begin a career was tied with Brooklyn Dodgers' Clem Labine for second-longest such streak all-time, behind that of Whitey Ford.
+His nine straight road wins to begin a career was tied with the Brooklyn Dodgers' Clem Labine for second-longest such streak all-time, behind that of Whitey Ford.

 Bridwell did not pitch in most of the 2018 season due to right elbow inflammation.
 He was 1–0 in 6 2/3 innings.
 On November 20, 2018, he was designated for assignment.

-Later career

 The New York Yankees claimed Bridwell off waivers on November 26, 2018.
 The Yankees designated Bridwell for assignment on December 17.
 Bridwell was re-claimed by the Angels on December 21.
 He was once again designated for assignment on January 15, 2019.
-On January 22, 2019, Bridwell was claimed off waivers by the Oakland Athletics.
-Bridwell was outrighted off the roster on January 25.
-He was released on April 6.
-On April 9, 2019, Bridwell signed a minor league deal with the Los Angeles Angels.
-He became a free agent following the 2019 season.
+On January 22, Bridwell was claimed off waivers by the Oakland Athletics.
+Bridwell was outrighted off the roster on January 25, and was released by the organization on April 6.

+On April 9, 2019, Bridwell re–signed with the Angels on a minor league contract.
+In 22 games (12 starts) for the Triple–A Salt Lake Bees, he compiled a 6–6 record and 8.12 ERA with 79 strikeouts over 88 2/3 innings pitched.
+Bridwell elected free agency following the season on November 4.

+Minnesota Twins

-On January 28, 2020, Bridwell signed a minor league deal with the Minnesota Twins.
-He became a free agent on November 2, 2020.
+On January 28, 2020, Bridwell signed a minor league contract with the Minnesota Twins.
+Bridwell did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2.